Privacy Policy

 8.14 General note on technical data processing by third-party providers

-We collect personal data from users in the following situations:
+We collect users’ personal data in the following circumstances:

 a) Registration and account creation

-When registering a user account, the information required to set up and use the account is requested (e.g. name, email address, password, other mandatory information if applicable). .
+When registering a user account, the information required to set up and use the account is requested (e.g. name, email address, password, and any other mandatory details).

 b) Login and authorisation

-Each time you log in, technical data (e.g. IP address, time, device/browser information) and account data are processed in order to protect access and manage the session.
+Each time a user logs in, technical data (e.g. IP address, time, device/browser information) and account data are processed to protect access and manage the session.

 c) Profile maintenance and voluntary information

-After registration, users can voluntarily enter or change additional information in their profile (e.g. further contact details, profile photo, company information).
-This data is only processed if the user actively provides it.
+After registration, users may voluntarily add or amend additional information in their profile (e.g. further contact details, profile photo, company details) .
+This data is only processed to the extent that the user actively provides it.

 d) Use of services and functions

-When using the platform (e.g. when creating advertisements, submitting reviews, sending messages), the data entered or generated in the process is processed.
+When using the platform (e.g. when creating listings, submitting reviews, sending messages), the data entered or generated in the process is processed.

 e) Communication

-For enquiries via contact forms, emails or other communication channels, we process the data provided (e.g. name, contact details, content of the message) for processing purposes.
+When enquiries are made via contact forms, emails or other communication channels, we process the data provided (e.g. name, contact details, content of the message) for the purpose of handling the enquiry.

 f) Automated collection of technical data

-When visiting the website and using the app, technical data (e.g. IP address, browser type, operating system, referrer URL, date and time of access) and log files are automatically collected (see § 6.7 of this privacy policy).
+When visiting the website and using the app, technical data (e.g. IP address, browser type, operating system, referrer URL, date and time of access) as well as log files (see Section 6.7 of this Privacy Policy).

 9.2 Storage and processing

-Personal data is predominantly processed electronically and stored on servers within the EU or the EEA.
-Processing is automated or, in individual cases, non-automated (manual), e.g. in the context of support or testing processes.
+Personal data is primarily processed electronically and stored on servers within the EU or the EEA.
+Processing is carried out automatically or – in individual cases – manually, e.g. as part of support or audit processes.

-We take appropriate technical and organisational measures to protect the data from unauthorised access, loss, destruction or alteration.
+We take appropriate technical and organisational measures to protect the data against unauthorised access, loss, destruction or alteration.

 Personal data will only be disclosed to third parties if:

-- this is necessary for the performance of a contract with the user (Art.
-6(1)(b) GDPR),
+- this is necessary for the performance of a contract with the user (Article 6(1)(b) GDPR),

 - we are legally obliged to do so (Art.
 6(1)(c) GDPR),

-- the transfer is necessary to safeguard our legitimate interests and there are no overriding interests of the users (Art.
+- the disclosure is necessary to safeguard our legitimate interests and no overriding interests of the user stand in the way (Art.
 6(1)(f) GDPR),

 We use external service providers who process personal data on our behalf and in accordance with our instructions (Art.
 28 GDPR), e.g.:

-- Payment service providers (insofar as they act as processors),
+- payment service providers (insofar as they act as data processors),

-- Analysis and tracking service providers (only with consent).
+- analytics and tracking service providers (only with consent).

-We conclude contracts for order processing with all processors, which regulate in particular data security, confidentiality and the obligation to follow instructions.
+We enter into data processing agreements with all processors, which specifically govern data security, confidentiality and compliance with our instructions.

-9.5 Independently responsible parties (third parties with their own responsibility)
+9.5 Independent controllers (third parties with their own responsibility)

-In certain cases, data is transferred to third parties who process it under their own data protection responsibility, e.g.:
+In certain cases, data is transferred to third parties who process it under their own responsibility under data protection law, e.g.:

-- App stores (Apple, Google) if users purchase services through them.
+- app stores (Apple, Google), where users purchase services via these platforms.

-The processing by these third parties is subject to their own privacy policies.
+The processing by these third parties is governed by their own privacy policies.

 9.6 Disclosure within group and partner structures

-Insofar as we work with affiliated companies or selected partners (e.g. for technical provision, fraud prevention or billing purposes), personal data may be disclosed to them, provided that:
+Where we collaborate with affiliated companies or selected partners (e.g. for technical provision, fraud prevention or billing purposes), personal data may be disclosed to them, provided that:

 - this is necessary for the performance of a contract (Art.
 6(1)(b) GDPR),